Question: Use of Myers Briggs and other personality assessments in workplace

 Question: Countering the culture of workaholism

 Hmm.
 I wonder how other execs feel.
 It was amazing how often, when I'd done a diagnostic in a breakthrough-oriented project, that virtually all of the execs in a top management team (approached one-on-one) would lament an aspect of the culture they didn't like, but felt powerless to change it.
-In effect (in your case) "I don't like crazy hours, but I have to put them in because everyone...Read more
+In effect (in your case) "I don't like crazy hours, but I have to put them in because everyone else do...Read more

 Question: Value of creativity in organizational leadership